flowdy/FlowgencyTM/README.md

   * Do these steps or groups of steps require to be checked in the given or in random order?
 Steps for which you must do other steps first, are not displayed.
 You can have also steps to do occasionally in any order, at the latest after having done all ordered substeps of a step or the overall task, respectively.

   * In your rough estimate, how much does a specific step or substep claim of the time-need that the respective superordinate one claims in all?
 Indicate that by plain relational integers.
-In the first time you use FlowTiMeter, you probably will want to leave the default of 1, so checks on all neighbouring steps will drive the progress forward by equal extents.
+In the first time you use FlowgencyTM, you probably will want to leave the default of 1, so checks on all neighbouring steps will drive the progress forward by equal extents.
 But you can, if you want, make progress calculation more realistic by variations.

   * How many checks shall a specific step/substep get?
 Setting a number greater than 1 is like assigning substeps to it without writing a description, estimating their expenditure of time and maybe increasing the number of checks.

 Once a task is entered with proper data, and it is displayed somewhere below, just forget it and return to the tasks currently on top.
 Check a step of the tasks at the top right when it is done.

-When you want to save the checks and you are mentally prepared to switch to another task that might have become more urgent than what you have been working on: Just deliberately click the FlowTiMeter logo to reorder the tasks by descending urgency as how it is at the time of the click.
+When you want to save the checks and you are mentally prepared to switch to another task that might have become more urgent than what you have been working on: Just deliberately click the FlowgencyTM logo to reorder the tasks by descending urgency as how it is at the time of the click.
 Tasks of which the associated time track is currently "off" will never raise in urgency while this is the case.
 In other words, these planned periods of still time are logically identical with the net second before.
 By default, paused tasks are even hidden from display.

 ### Commit to and appreciate Humane Information Technology (HIT)

 Care for where the server is running, where your data is stored.
 Your time and how you use it is a rather private thing, and thus should be kept private.
-I, personally, do not consider FlowTiMeter or any other service inspired thereof a good option if provided commercially or "for free" by some internet company, a cloud provider or even by your own employers' IT department.
+I, personally, do not consider FlowgencyTM or any other service inspired thereof a good option if provided commercially or "for free" by some internet company, a cloud provider or even by your own employers' IT department.
 After all, however, the decision is yours.
-Please understand that FlowTiMeter is, due to its purpose, like a knife that you can prepare a meal with as well as stab someone, or being stabbed.
+Please understand that FlowgencyTM is, due to its purpose, like a knife that you can prepare a meal with as well as stab someone, or being stabbed.
 The one whose time is managed should be the only one who is managing it.

-Even if you are a fan of FlowTiMeter, please understand that the method of time management is a private thing, too.
+Even if you are a fan of FlowgencyTM, please understand that the method of time management is a private thing, too.
 There will be many who choose not to use it and there will always be some who even dislike that you do.
 To persuade others to use it, to push it in your company, let alone to imply or explicitly threaten your employees with negative consequences if they choose not to, would render all the productivity benefits of the software effectively void.
-Voluntariness, that is, *real* voluntariness is cue.
+Voluntariness, that is, *real* voluntariness is key.

 Wherefore all that, what's the vision?
 ---------------------------------------

-On the larger scale, this I hope is what FlowTiMeter will contribute to: As a kind of a feedback-driven pacemaker, there will be reliable rhythms of stress and relaxation in a global business life that is presently running amok, overheating more and more and could therefore collapse dramatically someday.
+On the larger scale, this I hope is what FlowgencyTM will contribute to: As a kind of a feedback-driven pacemaker, there will be reliable rhythms of stress and relaxation in a global business life that is presently running amok, overheating more and more and could therefore collapse dramatically someday.

 One could doubt, though, software is the right means of help, but in an era of quite religious belief in computers and technology in general (which is something Joseph Weizenbaum made me question), it is high time to teach our computers that we must be off regularly because we are at last who deliver them energy to run.
 To comply with them in their agnostic 24/7 dictate is idiotic, it is like having our children say what to do.
 Keep in mind, too: Your competitors do not sleep since they suffer burn-out ;-).